AztecProtocol/aztec-packages/docs/docs/reference/smart_contract_reference/storage/index.md

 }
 ```

-This does mean however that the storage struct must be generic over a `Context` type parameter, which must in turn be passed to all state variables (`PublicImmutable`, `Map`, etc.).
+The `Context` generic type parameter is not visible in the code above as it is automatically injected by the `#[aztec(storage)]` macro, in order to reduce boilerplate.
+Similarly, all state variables in that struct (e.g. `PublicImmutable`) similarly have that same type parameter automatically passed to them.

 ## Map